BARTLETT HISTORIC SOCIETY

 In the early years education did not rank very high in the priorities settlers assigned to surviving life in the wilderness.
 The general consensus was that there was not money, time or manpower to educate children.
 When Josiah Bartlett became Governor in 1805 he encouraged the State Legislature to enact School Districting, which essentially forced all of the State's communities to provide for the education of its populace.
 The State provided some funding for each district based on which ones needed it most, but the funding was never sufficient to cover all the costs.

 In the case of Bartlett, with its six districts, the voters were constantly arguing over how to divide up the funds.
-Raising tax money for schools was always a very difficult task and the tax collector had his work cut out for him to persaude folks to actually pay the taxes.
-In 1812 the town residents vetoed a proposal to raise $25 for wood to heat the school buildings and instead, each scholor would furnish his proportional share of the wood by his own labor for the ensuing winter.
+Raising tax money for schools was always a very difficult task and the tax collector had his work cut out for him to persuade folks to actually pay the taxes.
+In 1812 the town residents vetoed a proposal to raise $25 for wood to heat the school buildings and instead, each scholar would furnish his proportional share of the wood by his own labor for the ensuing winter.

 Most students had to travel a long distance to get to the schools and the method of transportation was entirely up to their own devices.
 In one case a "school-bus" was designed that consisted of a hollowed out pine log, painted blue. about twelve small children could be huddled into it and it was towed by horses or oxen.